 Under the DZP, Zimbabwean nationals, who were in the country illegally, were granted an opportunity to legalise their stay.
 The special dispensation was introduced in 2009 to regulate the stay of Zimbabweans working illegally in South Arica because of the political and socio-economic situation in their country.

 Approximately 295 000 Zimbabweans applied for the permit.
 Just over 245 000 permits were issued, with the balance being denied due to lack of passports or non-fulfilment of other requirements.

 The new ZSP was accepted by Cabinet in August 2014.
 Zimbabwean nationals who were in possession of the DZP permits were eligible to apply for the ZSP if they wished to extend their stay in South Africa.
-Certain conditions to be fulfilled included a valid Zimbabwean passport; evidence of employment, business, or accredited study and a clear criminal record.
+Certain conditions applied, which included a valid Zimbabwean passport; evidence of employment, business, or accredited study, and a clear criminal record.

 The ZSP allowed permit-holders to live, work, conduct business and study in South Africa for the duration of the permit, which would be valid until 31 December 2017.

 VFS Global managed applications for ZSP permits while the DHA adjudicated applications.
 VFS opened four new offices in provinces where it was anticipated that there would be large numbers of applicants.
 These were Gauteng, Western Cape, Limpopo and Mpumalanga.
 The new offices were in addition to the 11 offices already opened, all of which dealt with ZSP applications.

 ZSP permit-holders, who wished to stay in South Africa after the expiry of their ZSP, would need to return to Zimbabwe to apply for mainstream visas and permits under the Immigration Act.